Cardigan, Cenarth and the Wool Museum

 The lower Tawe Valley, where the River Tawe flows south towards Swansea Bay, was a hive of copper, coal, lead, nickel and porcelain production in the 18th and 19th centuries.
 At one time, over 90 per cent of the world’s copper came from Swansea.
 Take a short heritage cruise on the Tawe with the Swansea Community Boat Trust, and you’ll learn about the river’s role in Welsh history.

 Explore UNESCO world heritage in Conwy

 North Wales expert Amanda Whitehead, a Blue Badge Guide, will take you back in time with her tours of Conwy town and castle or Medieval town walls.
 Amanda also offers an eight to nine hours Celts and castles bus tour.
-Explore Anglesey, Caernarfon, Dolbadarn Castle and Snowdonia in a luxury bus or van.
+Explore Anglesey, Caernarfon, Dolbadarn Castle and Eryri (Snowdonia) in a luxury bus or van.